jorboyce/freecodecamp-projects/README.md

 Other Projects I had in mind:

- - [ ] assorted practice projects to learn data structures and algorithms and other concepts using Go and Python
+ - [ ] assorted practice projects to learn data structures and algorithms and other concepts using C and Python
  - [ ] some practice web apps, maybe design a handful of web pages
  - [ ] learn about internet protocols such as TCP, HTTP, TLS and other networking concepts
  - [ ] learn about APIs and how to make one